scivision/PyLivestream/README.md

 Config:

 * `webcam_res`: camera resolution -- find from `v4l2-ctl --list-formats-ext` or camera spec sheet.
-* `webcam_fps`: camea fps -- found from command above or camera spec sheet
+* `webcam_fps`: camera fps -- found from command above or camera spec sheet

 Stream to multiple sites, in this example Facebook Live and YouTube Live simultaneously: